Published on

 6. Progress Monitoring and Control

-• Real-time Progress Tracking: Compare planned vs. actual execution for early identification of delays.
+• Real-time Progress Tracking: Compare planned vs. actual execution to identify delays early.

-• Performance Analysis: Measure effectiveness of workflows and make data-driven adjustments.
+• Performance Analysis: Measure workflow effectiveness and make data-driven adjustments.

 7. Safety Management